 Tap the icon and the word Drawing Pad to open the Drawing Pad Settings.
 Here, you can clear your drawing pad, reset your settings, change the preview size, and select a different color.

 I would highly recommend actively doodling in this space, so you can test out your settings as you adjust them!

 Let's start with the Stroke Path, the first option on the left-hand side.
 These sliders adjust the following attributes related to your brush:

 Spacing refers to the space between each shape that makes up the Brush Stroke.
 If you're unfamiliar with digital drawing and painting, I'd recommend thinking about the stroke you draw as a repeated series of shapes.
 For example, when the Spacing is turned up, you'll actually see these shapes spaced out.
 When the Spacing is low, you'll see a solid, continuous line.

 StreamLine refers to line stabilization.
 Try turning it all the way up, and you'll notice that your lines are extra smoothed out for you!

 The Jitter is somewhat like a different kind of Spacing.
 Notice how adding additional Jitter spreads the shape out, rather than keeping it "together".

 Fall Off affects the length of your stroke.
 Leaving it as "None" keeps the stroke continuous.

 Now, let's look at the Shape Settings.
-Think back on what we reviewed in the previous settings: your Brush Stroke is essentially a series of Shapes.
+Your Brush Stroke is essentially a series of Shapes.
 Here, we can make some adjustments to how this shape behaves.